maryrosecook/snowflake/README.markdown

 ##What is Snowflake.js?

-Snowflake lets you run a piece of code once, or every two seconds, or when a value changes, or when it stops changing.
+Snowflake lets you run a piece of code once, or every so often.
 It is useful for debugging a function that is run frequently.

 <pre><code>var s = new Snowflake();
 var problemFunc = function() {